What are the advantages of renting through University of London Student Homes?

-We begin property viewings in May following the annual University of London housing fair - this year the housing fair will be on Friday 5th May between 11am - 3pm in Senate House (Malet Street, WC1E 7HY).
-We conduct viewings over the summer months and into september (so long as we still have vacancies).
-To find out more about the housing fair take a look here:
+We begin property viewings in May following the annual University of London housing fair - this year the housing fair will be on Friday 4th May between 11am - 3pm in Senate House (Malet Street, WC1E 7HY).
+We conduct viewings over the summer months and into September (so long as we still have vacancies).
+Details about the Housing Fair will be available on the ULHS website in due course.

 What fees will be due?

 When moving into a property a deposit needs to be paid upfront - your deposit is refundable at the end of your tenancy: we ask tenants to pay a deposit equivalent to an average months rent.
 Your first months rent is due before your tenancy begins - e.g. we'll ask students to pay their rent in August if their tenancy begins in September.
 Once you've moved in and your tenancy has begun rent will then be due on the 1st day of each subsequent month unless you opt to pay termly.

 Student Homes don't charge any sign up fees, you should note that a £50.00 charge will be applied for any student who applies for a room/property and asks to cancel their application after the second stage.
 If you wish to cancel your application once it is complete i.e. after you have completed all 3 stages of the application process a replacement student will need to be found to take over your tenancy.
 Once a suitable student has been found and has completed their application your deposit will be refunded to you less £50.00 and less any rent that may be due (if the tenancy has begun).
 This charge is applied to cover the time spent by staff on your application, and towards the re-marketing of the property/room.
 If you're unsure as to whether you'd like to apply for a property or not, our advice would be to take some time to think about your options.
 We'd prefer for you not to sign and regret your decision, than sign and then realise you can't very easily afford the rent etc.

 Where will my deposit be protected?